 Testing for candida is fortunately a fairly easy process.
 A stool analysis is the primary way to evaluate gut flora.
 While this test is not the more pleasant thing to do, you are able to do this in the privacy of your own home.
 The sample is placed in a viral and shipped (discretely) to the lab.
 There is no sticking of needles, or additional stops to the lab or doctors office.
 If the lab finds candida (or any other bacteria) that is growing more than it should, they will test for the most effective treatments.
 The lab evaluates natural and prescription medications to see what the candida is most sensitive to.
 This assures a successful treatment.

 If this sounds like it might describe you, the next step would be to schedule an appointment and get started on the testing!
 If you don’t have candida, but want to prevent candida then start taking those probiotics!
-Probiotics can help prevent dysbiosis from occurring.
-Probiotics alone usually cannot treat candida overgrowth if it is already present, but can help prevent the overgrowth.
+Probiotics can help prevent dysbiosis from occurring, but do not treat candida overgrowth if it is already present.

-I think this is an important topic and one that is often misunderstood.
-I was misdiagnosed by several doctors with IBS (irritable bowel syndrome) while in high school and college.
-I was feeling terrible (remember that bloated feeling, fatigue, headaches, constipation, and cloudy thinking I was talking about?) and the diagnosis of IBS didn’t offer a solution according to my gastroenterologists.
-I remember literally feeling so bloated that I thought, ‘this must be what being pregnant feels like’.
-And that was a regular occurrence.
-I eliminated dairy in high school which helped a lot, but didn’t completely fix the problem.
-I began doing my own research and started taking probiotics and digestive enzymes which seemed to take the edge off, but again, I didn’t feel 100%.
-I tried all kinds of diets, cleanses, but nothing seemed to help.
-I knew there had to be an answer or another way.
+Candida is an important topic and one that is often misunderstood.
+I was misdiagnosed with IBS (irritable bowel syndrome) by several doctors while in high school and college.
+Bloating, fatigue, headaches, constipation, and cloudy thinking were daily symptoms.
+The diagnosis of IBS didn’t offer a solution according to my gastroenterologists.
+Eliminating dairy in high school helped a lot, but didn’t completely fix the problem.
+I began doing my own research and started taking probiotics and digestive enzymes, all kinds of diets and cleanses, but nothing seemed to help.

 Through my quest to feel better and interest in nutrition, I found myself reading A LOT of books on health and nutrition.
 I was majoring in Nutrition (dietetics) my freshman year, but felt there was more to this nutrition piece.
 We never talked about organic farming, grass-fed beef, the benefits of a detox, or the environmental factors of nutrition in class.
 I began looking into other careers within the health and nutrition field and found naturopathic medicine.
 It was a match made in heaven, literally.
 I decided to change majors at the end of my freshman year to nutrition science (giant change right?!), because it would include the science classes I needed for naturopathic medical school.